pjaos/ct6_meter_os/software/ct6_app_server/README_MFG.md

 The CT6 unit is now ready for use.
 See the README.md file for more information on this.

 ## Calibrating the AC voltage

+### Equipment required
+- CT6 unit hardware (CT6 board with display connected).
+- CT6 AC power supply.
+- Modified micro USB cable.
+This cable must have the +5v power lead disconnected.
+This is normally the red wire in the 4 wire USB cable.
+- A digital multimeter (DMM) capable of reading the AC mains voltage.

+### Performing the AC mains voltage calibration

 If you have a AC-AC power supply that is not the one detailed in the hardware/README.md file then this section can be used to update the voltage calibration after the calibration file has been loaded as detailed in the previous section.

 The test system can be setup as per the previous section with the addition of meter to measure the mains AC voltage.

 Note !!!
 As mains voltage is dangerous ensure that the wiring is safe to allow the AC voltage to be measured.